 As parents, even the best of us sometimes find ourselves yielding to negative impulses and reactions, which cause us to behave in unhelpful ways towards our children.
-These impulses and reactions seem to come from nowhere.
-Try as we may, we find it difficult to near impossible, to curb these negative impulses and reactions often brought on by certain behaviours of our children.
+It is always hard to pinpoint where these impulses and reactions come from.
+Try as we may, we find it difficult or almost impossible to curb these negative impulses and reactions often brought on by certain behaviours our children display.

-Take Maggie for example; Maggie is an excellent mother.
+Take Maggie, for example; Maggie is an excellent mother.
 She makes many sacrifices, puts her family first and always ensures that all of her daughter’s needs are met.
-However, she often has outbursts of anger in response to certain behaviours of her 5-year-old daughter, Judy.
-She begins by raising her voice and the situation sometimes escalates to the point where Judy ends up in tears.
-Once Maggie cools off she realises the impact of her actions and in the clear light of day recognises that her reaction to Judy’s behaviour was undeserving.
-She often ends up ridden with shame and guilt.
-Maggie cannot understand why she keeps doing this.
-She wakes every morning with the intention of being an amazing, gentle mother.
-She has been following the principles of a gentler style of parenting, which she read about a few months ago.
-The principles work well, except for when Maggie loses control of her emotions whenever certain behaviours of Judy triggers her undesirable feelings and reactions.
-She keeps promising herself that the next time she will not yield to her impulse to shout and/or scream at Judy but unfortunately, she keeps falling back into the same old habit.
+However, she often has outbursts of anger in response to certain things her 5-year-old daughter, Judy, does.
+Maggie’s first reaction is usually to raise her voice, and sometimes the situation escalates to the point where Judy ends up in tears.
+Once Maggie cools off, she realises the impact of her actions and, in the clear light of day, recognises that her reaction to Judy’s behaviour is undeserving.
+She is often ridden with shame and guilt; Maggie cannot understand why she keeps doing this.
+She wakes every morning ready to be a fantastic, gentle mother.
+She has been following the principles of a more delicate style of parenting, which she read about a few months ago.
+The guides work well, except when Maggie loses control of her emotions whenever something Judy does triggers her unpleasant feelings and reactions.
+Maggie keeps promising herself that the next time Judy misbehaves, she will not yield to the impulse to shout and scream at Judy but unfortunately, she keeps falling back into the same old habit.

-Many parents have similar emotional impulses and reactions which do not make sense to them.
-Impulses which we keep repeating despite our best efforts to make positive change.
+Many parents have similar emotional impulses and reactions, and they always struggle to make sense of them.
+But they keep repeating these reactions despite their best efforts to make positive change.
 Our natural response is to handle this by dealing directly with the impulses/feelings/reactions.
 Although this may work occasionally, the results are temporary and often ineffective.
-These undesirable feelings and impulsive reactions are often caused by what we refer to as parenting triggers.
-They can often blindside us, sabotage our positive parenting efforts and consume us with parental guilt.
+These undesirable feelings and impulsive reactions are usually caused by what we refer to as parenting triggers.
+They blindside us, sabotage our positive parenting efforts and consume us with parental guilt.

 What Are Parenting Triggers?